Ecommerce integration types

 iframe and API request flow

-Request flow (iframe and API)
+Request flow ( iframe and API)

-The server returns the tokenized card as a source.
+2. Let the user enter and submit their card information.
+The Clover server returns the tokenized card as a source.

+4. Send the charge request POST /v1/chargesto create a charge endpoint.
 The card is charged for the specified amount.

 PCI burden on developers & merchants:** HIGH